ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

       }

       //  For Clients, this function is called after a successful
-      //  connection to a HTTPS Server, with a single SCTBundle
+      //  connection to an HTTPS server, with a single SCTBundle
       //  constructed from that connection's certificate chain and SCTs.
       //  For Servers, this is called after receiving SCT Feedback with
       //  all the bundles sent in the feedback.